International Dunhuang Programme: Education

+Collections held by the partner institutions that make up the IDP have been displayed publicly in numerous exhibitions since the launch of the IDP.
 In 2004 the IDP organised a major exhibition entitled "The Silk Road: Trade, Travel, War and Faith", which was held at the British Library.
-This was the most successful exhibition ever held at the British Library, and attracted 155,000 visitors.
+At the time, this was the most successful exhibition ever held at the British Library, and attracted 155,000 visitors.
+Another exhibition at the British Library, “A Silk Road Oasis: Life in Ancient Dunhuang”, ran from September 2024 until February 2025.
+The IDP expanded this exhibition’s legacy by launching a digitally scanned 360 degrees virtual exhibition on the IDP’s website, allowing the exhibition to live on as a virtual education tool in both English and Chinese.